Lauren is a non-native Spanish speaker, language teacher, and bilingual homeschooling mom.

 I learned Spanish as a way to connect with my heritage.

-I'm the only Spanish speaker in my extended family.
+I'm the only person in my extended family who speaks Spanish to my kids.

 It's easy to think that you can only raise bilingual children if: